 Due to the size of its molecules, this acid cannot be absorbed when applied topically.
 That said, sodium hyaluronate is the salt of hyaluronic acid, and its molecules are much smaller.
 As such, it is more readily absorbed by the skin.
 Because of this, you can find sodium hyaluronate listed as an ingredient in some skincare products.
 Although hyaluronic acid cannot penetrate the skin, it laying on the surface of the skin does keep the surface layers moisturized.
 Also, hyaluronic acid injections can be administrated by doctors.

 2. Wound healing

-It can also help to speed up the recovery process of a wound or a sore.
-Studies have shown then when you apply this compound to a wound, it helps to both ease the pain and reduce the size of the wound.
-It does this by signaling to the body to build more blood vessels in the injured area and it also regulates inflammation within the sore-spot.
+It can also help speed up the recovery process of a wound or a sore.
+Studies have shown that when you apply this compound to a wound, it helps to both ease the pain and reduces the size of the wound.
+It does this by signaling to the body to build more blood vessels in the injured area, and it also regulates inflammation within the sore-spot.
 Click here to find out more about these studies.

 3. Healthy joints